rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ![myproject folder](/assets/img/tutorials/setup-truffle-oz/image-13.png)

-In your project folder, start an Truffle project in this folder by typing the below command into the terminal:
+In your project folder, start an Truffle project by typing the command below into the terminal:

 ```shell
 truffle init